melaniewalsh/mwalsh/index.md

 Hi, I'm Melanie Walsh, and I'm a Postdoctoral Associate in Information Science at [Cornell University](https://infosci.cornell.edu/content/walsh).
 I received my PhD in English & American Literature from [Washington University in St. Louis](https://english.wustl.edu/).
 My research interests include digital humanities, cultural analytics, social media, and American literature & culture---preferably all of the above combined.

-At Cornell, I'm designing and teaching an undergraduate course that prepares students in the humanities to analyze cultural materials---such as books, movies, historical records, and social media posts---with digital and computational tools.
+I recently designed and taught an [undergraduate course](https://melaniewalsh.github.io/Intro-Cultural-Analytics/features/welcome.html) that prepares students in the humanities to analyze cultural materials with digital and computational tools.
 The course includes an introduction to the programming language Python.

+I'm also at work on a book project, [*When Postwar American Fiction Went Viral*](/book), which follows the social media afterlives of four American authors.

-You can check out my [CV](/cv), [teaching](/teaching), [digital projects](/digitalprojects), [infrequent blog thoughts](/blog), or [manuscript-in-progress](/book).
+You can check out my [CV](/cv), [teaching](/teaching), [digital projects](/digitalprojects), or [infrequent blog thoughts](/blog).
 If you'd like to reach me, you can email me [here](mailto:melanie.walsh@cornell.edu): melanie dot walsh at cornell dot edu.

 *If you're one of my students, you can make an appointment for Student Hours here: [https://melaniewalsh.youcanbook.me/](https://melaniewalsh.youcanbook.me)